marioalonsorodriguezv/Assignment1/README.md

                                  2. Dataset on Diamonds (From R´s in-built database)

 We performed basic descriptive statistics using the datasets and made some histogram plots.
-We have also performed a pull request via Github with another team (Rafael and Rita)
+We have also performed a pull request via Github with another team (Rafael and Rita).

 Rafael - Pull Request